TerrificTrifid/ow-nh-trifidjam3/README.md

 Find solace in a forgotten cavern, with a device left behind.

-An entry for the [third mod jam](https://outerwildsmods.com/mods/modjam3/), created by Trifid and composed by chatti.
+An entry for the [third mod jam](https://outerwildsmods.com/mods/modjam3/), created by Trifid and composed by chatti. (and epic playtested by Wonky Panda the epic playtester)